Data Analysis Post-Degree Certificate

 How and When to Apply

 The program is offered offered starting in the fall of each year.
-Applications for the Fall '14 program are NOW CLOSED.
+Applications for the Fall 2015 program are STILL OPEN.

 Domestic students can visit www.ufv.ca/ar to download an application form or apply online at http://www.ufv.ca/admissions/admissions/apply// A $45 application fee applies.